nhilariosilva/thetaflow/README.md

 Bridging the gap between Statistical Inference and Deep Learning.

-Parametrix is a Python package built on top of TensorFlow/Keras designed to fully integrate statistical modeling with neural network components.
+Thetaflow is a Python package built on top of TensorFlow/Keras designed to fully integrate statistical modeling with neural network components.
 It allows researchers and data scientists to define any statistical model where parameters can be:

 Dynamic: Modeled as outputs of a complex neural network.